Specs & Mods

 The long term plan is it'll be a "keeper"..... unless the opportunity presents itself and I give in to my desire to get back into a 67 Shelby - Time will tell.

-Original motor was missing from day 1 but oddly enough, I've had a 428 SCJ & 4 spd sitting in my garage for 18 years (Must have been fate).
+Original motor was missing but oddly enough, I've had a 428 SCJ & 4 spd sitting in my garage for the last 18 years (Must have been fate).

 Let the fun begin !